bmg-c/colemak-qwerty/README.md

-Colmak Layout With QWERTY shortcuts
+Colemak Layout With QWERTY shortcuts
 ------

 These keymaps use the first level for redirection to different scan-codes in inet "evdev" section that aren't used in ordinary keyboards.
 However, if a keyboard has some media keys that use these scan-codes, you will have to change the redirection of the conflicting scan-codes in "symbols/us" and uncomment them in "symbols/inet".